jpmorris33/syntheyes3/README.md

 * Far more scriptable - can define random or triggered animations with percentage chances
 * Animations can be multicoloured (using colours from the GIF) or monochrome with a colour of your choice
 * Special effects such as rainbow cycling can be enabled for specific animations
-* Events can be run before and after animations, e.g. set/clear GPIO lines, or even chaining several animations together in sequence
+* Actions can be run before and after animations, e.g. set/clear GPIO lines, or even chaining several animations together in sequence
 * Desktop linux build for testing without a raspberry Pi using SDL virtual display
 * Gradient colours now configurable